 One key consideration relevant to PDPA best practices is the distinction between personal data versus sensitive data.
-Some of an individual’s data may be common knowledge, such as a name, occupation, or marital status.
-Sensitive information, such as criminal records, financial data, or health information, could be embarrassing or damaging if subject to a data breach.
+For example, some of an individual’s data may be common knowledge, such as a name, occupation, or marital status.
+However, sensitive information, such as criminal records, financial data, or health information, could be embarrassing or damaging if subject to a data breach.

-In Taiwan, proper data handling means protecting personal and sensitive information, especially sensitive data.
-Without diving into the entire text of the 2012 data privacy act from Taiwan, three of the most essential best PDPA best practices involve proper disclosure of intent, proof of consent, and adherence to the scope and intent of the matter.
+In Taiwan, proper data handling means protecting personal and sensitive information, specifically sensitive data.
+Therefore, without diving into the entire text of the 2012 data privacy act from Taiwan, three of the most essential best PDPA best practices involve proper disclosure of intent, proof of consent, and adherence to the scope and purpose of the matter.

-Data privacy leaders who consider all of those things can take actionable steps toward PDPA compliance.
+Data privacy leaders who consider those things can take actionable steps toward PDPA compliance.
 By respecting the rights of individuals, organizational leaders also limit their exposure to criminal, civil, and administrative retribution.

 Proper Disclosure of Intent

 The organization collecting information must be forthcoming with the individual about the intent to gather, process, and use personal and sensitive information.
-The organization must explicitly state which data will be collected and how it will be used.
+In addition, the organization must state what data will be collected and how it will be used.

-The data collector must express intent in some cases, and consent is not required.
+Sometimes, the data collector must express intent, and consent is not required.
 For example, when the individual willingly provides data, consent is implied, and only the disclosure of intent is required.
-When data is collected via other means, or more data is collected than is necessary for the function of the application, the collector must receive express consent.
+However, when data is collected via other means, or more data is collected than is necessary for the function of the application, the collector must receive express consent.